 Suspension will be for the minimum time necessary and will be reviewed every 14 days and lifted when the reason for suspension no longer exists.
 Most investigations should be concluded within four weeks of suspension.
 Where this is not possible people should be informed that they remain suspended and told when the investigation is likely to be completed.
+Where any concerns are raised, the suspension can be reviewed by the Deputy Director of People and Organisational Development and/or the Head of People and Culture who will work with employees and their representatives collaboratively and will only consider the suspension requirements.

-This should be followed up in writing.
+Extensions should be followed up in writing.
 Managers should make themselves available to meet employees to discuss the progress of the investigation.

-Suspension and restrictions will be reviewed on a regular basis and amended and/or lifted via DMG, disciplinary meeting or hearing, where appropriate.
+Suspension and restrictions will be reviewed on a regular basis and amended and/or lifted via a DMG, disciplinary meeting or hearing, where appropriate.